 How to Buy an Engagement Ring, According to Diamond Experts

 As exciting as it is to get engaged, finding the perfect engagement ring can be an intimidating task.
-(The holiday season is a popular time for engagements!)
+(Valentine's Day is a popular time for engagements!)
 The ring is a symbol of love and commitment that is intended to be worn forever and it costs a good chunk of hard-earned money, so choosing the one for you or your partner is a big deal.

 If you're starting to shop and don't know where to start, we recommend following the advice of experts.
 That's why ET Style connected with three fine jewelry professionals -- Mona Akhavi, Chief Executive Officer of VRAI, Ryan Kelsie, Gemologist at Ritani, and Tonia Zehrer, Senior Vice President/Chief Merchandising Officer of Signet Jewelers -- to share their knowledge on how to buy an engagement ring.

 The experts cover a range of topics including the main characteristics of diamonds, metal options, price ranges, trends, what to take into consideration when choosing a specific style and tips on buying online, especially as we all continue to follow COVID-19 precautions.